 Welcome!
 My name is Mitra Sharafi and I am a legal historian of colonial South Asia at the University of Wisconsin Law School and UW Legal Studies program.
 I’m also affiliated with UW’s History Department and Center for South Asia.
 For my bio and CV, please see my faculty webpage.
+For online interviews, see my XQs with Chapati Mystery and my AHA Member Spotlight.

 I started this website to share resources for the historical study of law in South Asia.